Overlap Processing in FFT-Based Vibration Control Systems: A Technical Guide

 Spectral Dynamics, Inc.

-Modern vibration control systems rely on Fast Fourier Transform (FFT) algorithms to analyze time-domain signals and generate frequency-domain control parameters.
+Modern vibration control systems and vibration analyzers rely on Fast Fourier Transform (FFT) algorithms to analyze time-domain signals and generate frequency-domain control parameters.
 The temporal resolution of these systems—how quickly they can detect and respond to changes—is fundamentally limited by the FFT frame acquisition duration.
 When testing at low frequencies with high spectral resolution, acquisition times of the individual FFT frames can become quite long (multiple seconds), resulting in correspondingly long control loop update times.

 Overlap processing addresses this limitation by reusing portions of data from previous FFT frames, allowing new spectral calculations to be performed at intervals shorter than the typical full frame duration.
-This technique is particularly valuable in vibration testing applications where rapid response to changing conditions is critical for test safety and data quality.
+This FFT overlap technique is particularly valuable in vibration testing applications where rapid response to changing conditions is critical for test safety and data quality.

 Regarding overall test safety, one should also consider employing additional input data streams (using higher bandwidths/sample rates) which can provide valuable level measurement information in parallel to the typical closed loop control methods.
 These additional data streams are described in additional technical guides describing the optional Process Line augmentations utilizing parallel data stream technologies.

-Understanding Overlap Processing in PANTHER
+How Overlap Processing Works in Vibration Analyzers

 As stated in the Spectral Dynamics PANTHER documentation: "The processing time of an FFT computing device is the total amount of time required to calculate a desired parameter...
 If the processing can be performed significantly faster than the time required to sample and load signal inputs, it is then possible to perform multiple analyses of the input signals on a segmented basis.
 The concept of performing a new analysis on a segment of data in which only a portion of the signal has been updated (some old data, some new data) is referred to as overlap processing."